algogz/questions/q/acloud-saa-test3.md

 ### Question 44:

+To protect S3 data from accidental overwrites and deletes, you should do which of the following?

 - A. Allow only MFA access
 - B. Use a bucket policy to disable deletes from S3